Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: optimal measurement for the generalized dephasing model

-The detailed verification process can be found in Appendix ~\ref{appb}.
-Equation~(\ref{eq}) demonstrates that the measurement $\hat{\Lambda}$ in Eq.~(\ref{meas2}) does be the optimal measurement which enables the sensitivity of the generalized dephasing qubit sensor to saturate the QCR bound.
+See Appendix~\ref{appb} for the detailed verification process.
+Equation~(\ref{eq}) demonstrates that the measurement $\hat{X}_{\theta=\Phi+\varphi}$ does be the optimal measurement $\Lambda$ which enables the sensitivity of the generalized dephasing qubit sensor to saturate the QCR bound.
+From Eq.~(\ref{vphi}), we see that the optimal measurement depends on the true value of the parameter.
+Therefore, measures require some prior information about the parameter $\lambda$, for which a larger sample is required.
+Meanwhile, the optimal measurement is time dependent, thus precise time control is necessary to achieve the predetermined optimal measurement precision.